bcoca/ansible-oracle_java7-role/README.md

 oracle_java7
 ========

-This role installs the official Oracle java7
+This role installs the official Oracle java

 Requirements
 ------------